 Link to content as the first option - check the Library for eBooks, journal articles or streaming media, or material legitimately available online to link to.
 You can link to the entire item- a link is not a copyright activity and no copy is being created.
-To ensure the links are maintained and accessible for you students, use the Course Readings service which checks and fixes broken links in the background weekly.
+To ensure the links are maintained and accessible for your students, use the Learning Resources service which checks and fixes broken links in the background weekly.

-You can provide access to a limited amount of scanned text from a copyright book chapter or journal article, but this MUST go through Course Readings - this is to ensure the University can report on the use under our education licence when surveyed and abide by the terms of our licence.
+You can provide access to a limited amount of scanned text from a copyright book chapter or journal article by going through Learning Resources - this is to ensure the University can report on the use under our education licence when surveyed.

 Limits on providing copies of text and graphics in Moodle

 The following limits apply when providing copies of texts and graphics in Moodle as a guideline of what is considered a 'reasonable portion':

 - One chapter of a print book, or 10% of pages*, whichever is greater, can be scanned and made available through Learning Resources for your class to access on Moodle.

 - One article from a journal or more if on the same topic or for the same course of study.

 - Anthologies -a literary or dramatic anthology can be copied if the book is not more than 15 pages.
 If it is more than 15, you can use a reasonable portion (ie 1 chapter or 10%)